cmu-phil/r-tetrad/README.md

 # Install

 This code can be used in R or RStudio.
-It has been tested on Mac aarch64 and Windows x64 but should also work on Mac x64 and Linux.
-Additional platforms are available by mucking with the code.
 We used RStudio 2023.06.1 Build 524 with R version 4.3.2 (2023-10-31) to test it on Mac aarch64.
 Our use of Java and Tetrad is hard-coded (though the code can be mucked with).
 These are downloaded programmatically by our R scripts and stored locally, so occurrences of the Java JDK or Tetrad jar located elsewhere on one's computer are ignored.
 The version of the Java JDK we use is Corretto 21; the version of the Tetrad jar is 7.6.5.
 These will be updated as needed, and our code will be consistent with the choices.

 An internet connection is required to use this code to download the above jars.
 Once the jars have been downloaded, an internet connection is no longer needed.
-If an internet connection is not available, these jars can be installed manually.
+If an internet connection is unavailable, these jars can be installed manually.

 The procedure for running it in RStudio is as follows.

 * Clone this repository.
-A good way is to install Git if you don't already have it and then type a git clone command in a terminal window.
+A good way to do this is to install Git if you don't already have it and then type a git clone command in a terminal window.
     1. Install Git if you don't already have it
         ```
         https://git-scm.com/book/en/v2/Getting-Started-Installing-Git